NativeScript/NativeScript/DevelopmentWorkflow.md

 ## Project Structure

 The repository contains several packages and apps:
- - `tns-core-modules` - Core ui, io and sensor modules
+ - `tns-core-modules` - The core NativeScript TypeScript modules used to develop NativeScript apps.
- - `apps` - UI app used for manual testing and automation
+ - `apps` - UI app used for manual testing and automation.
- - `tests` - Unit tests for the `tns-core-modules`
+ - `tests` - Unit tests app for the `tns-core-modules`.
- - `tns-platform-declarations` - Android and iOS native APIs supported in JavaScript
+ - `tns-platform-declarations` - TypeScript definitions for Android and iOS native APIs.

 Working with the repo is organized with npm scripts, go and read through the `scripts` section in the [package.json](./package.json).